Theo2co/adanalysts-template-website/storydata.md

       <div class="chat-name">SHELDON · THEORIST</div>
       <p>
         No overlap would mean: “matching impossible.”
-        But we have overlap—so we can match reliably.
+        But we have overlap - so we can match reliably.
       </p>
     </div>
   </div>